localgovdrupal/docs/docs/src/devs/index.md

 ### Technical Slack channel

 The #technical-group #frontend slack channels are good places to find out who else is involved or ask for help.
-[Get in touch](mailto:hello@localgovdrupal.org) to join the slack channel.
+Email [hello@localgovdrupal.org](hello@localgovdrupal.org) if you'd like to join the LocalGov Drupal Slack community.

-### Technical Drop-in (Fortnightly Thursdays)
+### Technical Drop-in (Fortnightly Thursdays) and Merge Mondays (every Monday)

-If you want some guidance or help, or just an idea on where to get started come along to the fortnightly Technical Drop-in.
+If you want some guidance or help, or just an idea on where to get started come along to the fortnightly Technical Drop-inon Thursdays at 12.15.
+Merge Mondays runs weekly from 14.00-15.30 and is an opportunity to review current merge requests and get your work merged in.

 Keep an eye out for the details in the [LocalGov Drupal calendar](https://calendar.google.com/calendar/u/0/embed?src=dnkea9ec90vrkdnrmlo1ng3dik@group.calendar.google.com&ctz=Europe/London).

-### Merge Mondays (every Monday)

-Every Monday from 14.00-15.30 there is an opportunity to review current merge requests and get your work merged in.
-Check out the [LocalGov Drupal calendar](https://calendar.google.com/calendar/u/0/embed?src=dnkea9ec90vrkdnrmlo1ng3dik@group.calendar.google.com&ctz=Europe/London) for the invite.
+Details on how to add it to your own calendar are on [this page](https://localgovdrupal.org/resources/meeting-schedule).

 ### Technical Governance